Attention: open in a new window. PDFPrintE-mail

 Maha Guru Adityo HanafiDatuk - The Clan Leader

-Maha Guru Adityo Mataram Hanafi is the heir to a warrior tradition that harks back to a time when practice of Pencak Silat was a matter of life and death.
+Grandmaster Maha Guru Adityo Mataram Hanafi was the last Indonesian heir to a warrior tradition that harks back to a time when practice of Pencak Silat was a matter of life and death.

 The third son of Sumatran General (ret.)
-Anak Marhaen Hanafi, head of the Lubuk Ngantungan clan, his great grandfather Neko Radjo Api, the “old king of fire” was regarded such a fierce exponent that the Dutch considered him to be invincible.
+Anak Marhaen Hanafi, he was taught Minangkabau Silek Harimau from his father.
+At that time his father was the head of the Lubuk Ngantungan clan.
+This title was passed down to him by his father who in turn is Adityo Hanafi's great grandfather Neko Radjo Api.
+The Dutch named Pendekar Radjo the "old king of fire" due to his fierce combative silat.
+Some Dutch soldiers considered him to be invincible.

-With such a lineage, it is perhaps no surprise that Adityo’s prowess in the warrior arts grew quickly.
-A chance meeting with the highly respected Guru Kiayi Hadji Komar led to his being accepted as a favourite disciple of the great teacher.
+With such a lineage, it is perhaps no surprise that Adityo's prowess in the warrior arts grew quickly.
+A chance meeting with the highly respected Pendekar Kiayi Hadji Komar Djirebon from Cirebon led to his being accepted as a favorite disciple of the great teacher.
+The young Hanafi learned the style of Jawa Barat Silat from him.
+This system of silat had already been rooted within the Hanafi's family as his ancestor Guru Randen Pandji was a master of the style.

-In 1966, Maha Guru Hanafi accompanied his father to Cuba, where the latter had been appointed an Indonesian Ambassador in Havana.
+In 1966 Grandmaster Hanafi accompanied his father to Cuba where his father had been appointed the Indonesian Ambassador in Havana.
 It was here where he studied English and French at the University of Havana and started the first Pencak Silat school in Cuba.
 His interest in Afro-Cuban culture brought him to the practice of African spirituality in the form of Abakua and Palomayombe.
+While studying and helping train the Cuban soldiers, the young Hanafi met Guru Kakek Amado who acted as a spiritual advisor to Fidel Castro.
+Hanafi incorporated much of Guru Amado's ideology into his silat.

 Maha Guru Adityo Hanafi :: Maha Guru Adityo Hanafi :: Maha Guru Adityo Hanafi and Maha Guru Richard Crabbe-de-Bordes :: Maha Guru Adityo Hanafi and Guru Scott McQuaid ::